Pumping wet wipes at a municipal wastewater treatment facility

 Well Jim, the rotary lobe and progressive cavity companies will sell you the same story: go with our pumps – they’re new.
 They are leaving out an important fact most lobe and progressive cavity pumps have been around just as long as plunger pumps, (+- 75 years) and most of lobe and progressive cavity pumps don’t do a good job of handling solids.
 When it comes to plunger pumps, they are a lot less likely to clog.
 The check balls and pistons move sludge and wet wipes and send them on their way.
 You should also consider a screen and a grinder in your WWTP process, but having a pump more capable of handling solids will go along way.

 Jim, like your city engineer said, many WWTP’s your size have selected either a plunger pump or a double disc pump to manage these wet wipes.
 We see a lot of facilities your size going the route of the Sludge Master® PE-941 SSIII or our Sludge Pro® 4DDWP™ Double Disc Pump Series.
 Unless your facility has an endless budget to keep replacing rotors, stators and bearings your facility would be wise to consider other pump options.
 More info can be found at www.wastecorp.com

-A recent New York Times article highlights these concerns.
-For example, in the last three years alone more than 9400 of 25000 American sewage systems have reported violating environmental laws by dumping partially treated human waste, chemicals and other hazerdous materials in lakes, rivers and waterways.
+A New York Times article highlights these concerns.
+For example, more than 9400 of 25000 American sewage systems have reported violating environmental laws by dumping partially treated human waste, chemicals and other hazardous materials in lakes, rivers and waterways.
 “This may contribute to more than 20 million illnesses each year in the U.S. alone from drinking water contaminated with bacteria and other pathogens that spread from untreated waste.”* When sewage systems overflow they may be discharged close to water intake points or public beaches which is of major concern.*